Atovaquone Side Effects

 Applies to atovaquone: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking atovaquone:More common
+You should check with your doctor immediately if any of these side effects occur when taking atovaquone:More common

 - Cough or hoarseness